 While some teams elect to recruit team sponsors to help cover the cost of registration, this is solely the responsibility of the team, as Rip City 3-on-3 does not recruit or provide individual team sponsors.

-The Elite Division consists of separate men’s and women’s sub-divisions.
+The Elite Division is only for adults and consists of separate men’s and women’s sub-divisions.
+A player younger than 18 may be allowed on an Elite Division team upon specific approval by tournament organizers; the team captain must make this request in writing.
 The Elite Division is designed to attract the most competitive and talented teams from this region and beyond.
 The level of play in the Elite Division is expected to be very high.
 Teams entering the Elite Division will be placed regardless of player heights, ages, and experience.
 Teams looking for a less serious, more recreational experience should enter the non-elite division appropriate for their players’ ages.